North Dakota Constitutional Measure 1

 North Dakota Constitutional Measure 1 of 2004, is an amendment to the North Dakota Constitution that makes it unconstitutional for the state to recognize or perform same-sex marriages or civil unions.
 The referendum was approved by 73% of the voters.

 The text of the amendment states:

 Marriage consists only of the legal union between a man and a woman.
-No other domestic union, however denominated, may be recognized as a marriage or given the same or substantially equivalent legal effect.
+No other domestic union, however denominated, may be recognized as a marriage or given the same or substantially equivalent legal effect.Due to the Supreme Court's 2015 ruling in Obergefell v.
+Hodges (576 U.S. 644), which legalized same-sex marriage across the United States, this amendment is unenforceable.